ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

     Figure 5.
 Scenario 3 of the "mode blur" problem that exist in the previous SOTA model (Image source : Cui et al, 2021 [2]).
 </div>

-The reason for this problem is the use of Variational Autoencoders (VAEs) in the trajectory forecasting models.
-Even though VAEs are theoretically beautiful, simple to train, and can produce quite good manifold representations (meaning they can capture complex patterns and relationships in data), they have a well-known limitation: the outputs that they generate can often be "blurry".
+The reason for this problem is the use of Variational Autoencoders (VAEs) in the trajectory forecasting models since they have a well-known limitation: the outputs that they generate can often be "blurry".
 The authors of paper [1] observed that similar problem also found in the trajectory planning case, not only in the tasks involving image reconstruction and synthesis.

-This is the result of the VAE trying to generate an output that's an average representation of potential outcomes.
+VAEs aim to learn a probabilistic latent space representation of the data.
+When dealing with complex distributions such as future vehicle trajectories, the latent space needs to capture the multi-modal nature of the data, representing different possible future states (modes).
+If the latent space is constrained too much by the KL divergence term towards a simple prior distribution (like a unimodal Gaussian), the model may not capture the distinct modes effectively.
+Instead, it averages them, which is seen as "mode blur" in the output.

 Remember that the main objective of the VAE is to optimize the Evidence Lower Bound Objective (ELBO) on the marginal likelihood of data $$ p_\theta(\mathbf{x}) $$.
 This lower bound is formulated as:

 $$
 \text{ELBO} = \mathbb{E}_{q_\phi(\mathbf{z} \mid \mathbf{x})}[\log p_\theta(\mathbf{x} \mid \mathbf{z})] - D_{KL}(q_\phi(\mathbf{z}|\mathbf{x}) \| p_\theta(\mathbf{z}))